chris469nash/comp150-cpd/README.md

 ## Week 9
 This week i have handed in the tinkering graphics assignment.
 Due to my lack of effort for this assignment i fear it may be reffered for resubmission as there isn't much content within the program/s.
 We took a look at Travis to assist us with our COMP150 pre-production assignment, i'm still yet to look at it in depth and also set it up.

+## Career goals
+In the near future my future career goals are within the game development industry, preferably within the programming side of things.
+Many game development studios look for young, enthusiastic employees with knowledge of a specific language.
+By focusing on one programming language then this will further my understanding of such language and therefore will become more fluent and easier to write and read/understand.